gunyu1019/chzzkpy/docs/source/migration_v1_to_v2.rst

         # await user_client.fetch_self()
         print(user_client.channel_id)

-Using the :method:`Client.generate_authorization_token_url` method, following the OAuth2 process, gets a code for authentication.
+Using the :class:`generate_authorization_token_url<chzzkpy.client.Client.generate_authorization_token_url>` method, following the OAuth2 process, gets a code for authentication.
-Enter the code received into :method:`Client.generate_user_client` parameter and get the :class:`UserClient` to send and receive chat messages or to get followers info from the channel.
+Enter the code received into :class:`generate_user_client<chzzkpy.client.Client.generate_user_client>` parameter and get the :class:`UserClient<chzzkpy.client.UserClient>` to send and receive chat messages or to get followers info from the channel.

-**(Recommended / v2.1~)** The seconde method is to use the :method:`Client.login` method.
+**(Recommended / v2.1~)** The seconde method is to use the :class:`Client.login<chzzkpy.client.Client.login>` method.

 .. code-block:: python

     client = Client(client_id, client_secret)
     await client.login()

-The :method:`Client.login` method opens a web browser and launches a temporary HTTP server based on aiohttp.
+The :class:`Client.login<chzzkpy.client.Client.login>` method opens a web browser and launches a temporary HTTP server based on aiohttp.
 After completing third-party authentication with a NAVER account, it will redirect to a temporary web server and automatically authenticate.

-When completed, it will return :class:`UserClient`.
+When completed, it will return :class:`UserClient<chzzkpy.client.UserClient>`.
 The related channel features are available in the API scope.

 Receive Event
 -------------
 In the official API, it's required to subscribe event to handle donation or chat events.
-You can subscribe event using :class:`UserPermission` class and :method:`Client.connect` method.
+You can subscribe event using :class:`UserPermission<chzzkpy.flags.UserPermission>` class and :class:`Client.connect<chzzkpy.client.Client.connect>` method.

 .. code-block:: python